-The frame of a walker is generally made from steel, aluminium, or more recently, carbon fibre.
+The frame of a walker is generally made from steel, aluminum, or more recently, carbon fiber.

-- Steel is extremely strong but heavy, with walkers averaging over 20lbs.
+- Steel is extremely strong but heavy, with walkers averaging over 20 pounds.

-- Aluminium is equally strong but lighter, with most walkers weighing around 16-18lbs.
+- Aluminum is equally strong but lighter, with most walkers weighing around 16-18 pounds.

-- Carbon fibre is even stronger than steel or aluminium, and also much lighter… with products weighing as little as 11lbs!
+- Carbon fiber is even stronger than steel or aluminum, and also much lighter… with products weighing as little as 11 pounds!